NBC drops The Torch!?!

 Neither of which are linked to, for the convenience of his fans or supporters, and the poor coverage he receives on NBC seems to show that despite the multi-million dollars invested in this year’s games, they really haven’t put much effort into the most important aspect of the games, the Athletes, and are indeed poised to drop the Olympic torch.

-In the end, it appears that P2P citizens journalism and coverage of big events such as the Olympics will take over, this author just hopes its sooner rather than later!
+In the end, it appears that P2P citizens’ journalism coverage of everything from local daily community bulletins to big ticket events such as the Olympics will eventually take over, this author just hopes its sooner rather than later!

 Related Articles